antoniobruchidev/mp2-javascript-games/README.md

 - [As a user I want to understand that my actions are recognized and interpreted well.](#fully-interactive)
 - [As a user I want to be able to check my current score.](#score)

+## Deployment

+The project is deployed on github pages at https://antoniobruchidev.github.io/mp2-javascript-games/

 ## Credits